HarmkeV/finalProject/PROCESS.md

 * Updated design webpage, put name top right instead of top middle.

 # Day 7
-* Decided the third visualisation will be a scatterplot with amount of seats and percentage of religion as axes, municipalities as dots and a dropdown menu with party and religion selection.
+* Decided the third visualisation will be a scatterplot with amount of seats and percentage of religion as axes, municipalities as dots and a dropdown menu with party and religion selection,
-* Started creating that scatterplot
+* Started creating the scatterplot.